fernwerker/ownDynDNS/README.md

 ## Usage
 ### Installation
 * Copy all files to your webspace
+* If you want multiple endpoints that each can only update one domain look at the mydomain folder.<br>
+The update URL would be https://`url`/mydomain/update.php?(...)
 * create a copy of `.env.dist` as `.env` and configure:

 Parameter | Example | Explanation